itsazzaosman/Indaba-Hack-The-Carbon/README.md

 1) Create and activate your environment using the provided dependencies under `InstaGeo-E2E-Geospatial-ML/requirements.txt` (or the project `pyproject.toml`).
 2) Configure your run via the YAML in `instageo/model/configs/` (e.g., `biomass.yaml`).
 3) Launch training or inference using the `instageo/model/run.py` entrypoints according to your setup.

+### Where is the data leakage?
+the primis is that since this data is been pulled from sentianl-2, and that the biomass is an important feature, there is a hgih probability that this data is publically avilalbe. our intent was that if we get there first we will share so that to prevent someone form gaining unfair advantage over others by over fitting the test set.

 ### Acknowledgements
 - Built on top of `InstaGeo-E2E-Geospatial-ML` and the competition starter resources.